 In 2000 I developed an original style of table-top hand puppetry as I had wanted to make superhero characters with normal human proportioning, rather than the traditional cartoon-like hand puppet shape.
 Over a period of five years I built roughly 20 of these puppets, which have detailed soft sculpting.
-Although parents aren't supposed to have favourites, the puppet that I like best among this group is Pythor the Barbarian.
+Although parents aren't supposed to have favourites among their children, the puppet that I like best among this group is Pythor the Barbarian.
 He's the one in the middle with the fuzzy underwear and mighty abs!

-Inspired by John Conway's puppetry I wanted to try making some hand puppets of my own.
+At the time I was working on my independent documentary project about puppeteer John Conway, who performed with hand puppets.
+Inspired by John Conway's puppetry, I wanted to try making some hand puppets of my own.
 Previously, I had tried to make some marionettes as I've always been in awe of puppeteer Ronnie Burkett's one man marionette shows.
-More information about Ronnie's puppets has been posted here: http://mikeyspuppetryblog.blogspot.ca/p/puppeteer-ronnie-burkett.html
+Unfortunately I didn't get very far with my marionette project for a number of reasons, though I still wanted to make puppets with natural human proportions like a marionette.

-The first time I performed my new hero puppets for an audience was at a Halloween themed members meeting of the Ottawa Puppetry Club in 2000.
+The first time that I performed my new hero puppets for an audience was at a Halloween themed members meeting of the Ottawa Puppetry Club in 2000.
 Puppeteers David and Muriel Smith attended from Kingston and performed a short show with their skeleton marionettes called Dance Macabre.
-Puppeteer Johan Vandergun was also there from Toronto.
+Puppeteer Johan Vandergun was also in attendance from Toronto.
 (In the 1970's Johan had built the puppets for two of my favourite childhood TV shows, The Hilarious House of Frightenstein and Waterville Gang!)
-My bizarre puppet skit was set to music and involved Pythor, Boris the Demon (shown here) and a skeleton fighting over some pumpkins.
-I'm not actually sure what the skit meant, it was just weird for the sake of being weird.

 In 2006, after roughly five years of development with my new hero puppets, I created a 45 minute puppet show titled "Heroes Past and Present" which consisted of three short stories.
-The first story was a Greek myth about Perseus and Medusa.
+The first story was the Greek myth about Perseus and Medusa.
 This was followed by two stories featuring my own original heroes including a medieval fantasy story about Pythor the Barbarian, and a modern day superhero adventure with Canadian Crusader.
 The show premiered in August 2006 at the Puppets Up Festival in Almonte Ontario.

 The Arlyn Award was created in honour of Arlyn Coad shortly after her passing in 1999.
 Arlyn and Luman Coad are two of Canada's most renowned puppeteers who have performed all over the world.
 Together they founded Coad Canada puppets during the mid 1960's.
 Their company has toured Coad Canada puppet shows nationally and internationally ever since.

-In 2009, the year after I had received the Commendation, Luman Coad brought an original Coad Canada Puppets production to the Puppets Up festival as a featured performer, so I took the opportunity to get this photo taken with him and the commendation award.
+In 2009, the year after I had received the Commendation, Luman Coad brought an original Coad Canada Puppets production to the Puppets Up festival as a featured performer, so I took the opportunity to get the above photo taken with him.
+We're holding the commendation award with help from my puppet of Perseus who was featured in my show.
 As Coad Canada Puppets is based in Vancouver I had never met Mr. Coad before, so I'm forever greatful that the Puppets Up festival made this meeting possible.
+Information about Coad Canada Puppets can be found on the Canadian Museum of History website.

 By 2008 I had revised the Perseus story from "Heroes Past and Present" to be it's own 45 minute show, adding in some scenes.
 In addition to other locations, I performed this show at the Canadian Museum of Civilization while they were hosting an exhibit about Greek culture, complete with ancient Greek artifacts!
 In the audience were groups of students who had just toured the exhibit.